tcardona/PSEG-Alexa-Project/ExternalCalls/README.md

 ### Testing
-These function modules are designed to simplify and streamline the interface between your code and the external services.
-The functions can be tested from your local Node.js command line.
+These function modules can be tested by adding them to an existing skill, or individually via your local command line.

-For details, see the [test](test#title) sub project.
+For details, see the [TEST](tests#title) project folder.

 Back to the [Home Page](../README.md#title)